 Companies are looking for skilled welders and you need to convince the prospective employer that you are capable of getting the job done.
 When you write your resume, make sure that the following skills sections will not be lacking in relevant information.

-List your key credentials on the Strengths section in grab the recruiter’s attention then pound out the details in the skills section.
+List your key credentials on the Skills section in grab the recruiter’s attention then pound out the details in the skills section.
 Remember to back up your skills with hands-on experience.

 - Certification.
 Enumerate the training programs and list your certifications to validate your expertise.
 There are more opportunities for work when you are certified.Companies regularly provide employees refresher courses and seminars on new but related competencies.
 Include an additional certification that you earned from your previous employers.It is more enticing for companies to hire well-trained employees because it lowers their cost of training.